Did one third of the angels rebel against God?

 So, the beast of Revelation 17 is actually a very good match for the dragon of Revelation 12:3.

 But what about the stars of heaven which the dragon’s tail drew to earth?
 What else can stars represent other than angels?
-Stars can refer to people, such as in Joseph’s dream, Gen 37:9-10.
-In Joseph’s dream the eleven stars represented his eleven brothers.
+Stars can refer to people, such as in Joseph’s dream about his family in which the eleven stars represented his eleven brothers.

 Gen 37:9 Then he dreamed still another dream and told it to his brothers, and said, “Look, I have dreamed another dream.
 And this time, the sun, the moon, and the eleven stars bowed down to me.”